 Ideally, the chocolate gourami habitat should be well planted with live plants, including floating plants to maintain partial light.
 The water should be conditioned with peat extract, or filtered through peat.
-Filtration should not produce strong currents within the tank.
-Therefore, a sponge filter is ideal for this species.
+Filtration should not produce strong currents within the tank, so a sponge filter is ideal for this species.

 As omnivores, the chocolate gourami will accept most foods.
 However, they require a well-balanced diet to remain healthy.
-Algae-based flake foods are essential, as well as meaty foods.
+Algae-based flake foods are essential, in addition to meaty foods.
 Feed them small live foods when possible.
-Freeze-dried or frozen brine shrimp, daphnia, or mosquito larvae are good alternatives to live foods.
+Freeze-dried or frozen brine shrimp, daphnia, or mosquito larvae are all good options.

-It is important to feed the female well before attempting to spawn, as she will go for up to two weeks without food while she holds the eggs.
-For breeder conditioning, live foods are recommended, as well as high-quality algae-based flake or pellet food.
+It is important to feed the female well before attempting to spawn, as it will go for up to two weeks without food while she holds the eggs.
+For breeder conditioning, live foods are recommended, as well as high-quality, algae-based flake or pellet food.

 The throat of the male is straighter, while females have a more rounded throat and head, presumably to facilitate mouthbrooding.
 Females will sometimes develop a black spot on the caudal fin.